appknox/careers/README.md

 ## Open Positions

-We are not hiring anyone for Tech positions at the moment.
+* [Python Backend Engineer](https://github.com/appknox/careers/blob/master/python-backend-engineer.md) [Min.
+5 years of experience]

 ## Other Positions

 These positions are currently filled at the moment.
 You can still send us your resumes for future reference, but we are not hiring for these roles at the moment.

-* [Python Backend Engineer](https://github.com/appknox/careers/blob/master/python-backend-engineer.md) [Min.
-5 years of experience]
 * [Frontend Engineer](https://github.com/appknox/careers/blob/master/frontend-engineer.md) [Min.
 3 years of experience]
 * [Security Researcher & Analyst](https://github.com/appknox/careers/blob/master/security-analyst.md) [Min.
 3 years of experience]